 In Victoria, Safewards was trialled across 7 services (18 units) over one year.
 It was extensively evaluated by the Centre for Psychiatric Nursing, University of Melbourne with significant and positive results.

 The purpose of the Safewards Victoria project is to consolidate the initiatives from the Safewards trial and to expand the implementation of Safewards to all public mental health services across Victoria.

 Our aim is to reduce and, where possible, eliminate the use of restrictive interventions by implementing an evidenced based model of care.

-The Safewards Victoria statewide implementation was formally launched at the Safewards Forum in Melbourne on 15 September 2016.
+The Safewards Victoria statewide implementation was formally launched at the first Safewards Victoria Forum in Melbourne on 15 September 2016.

-In October 2016, the Victorian Managed Insurance Authority in partnership with The Office of the Chief Mental Health Nurse committed to a 4 year program to consolidate the implementation of Safewards in the trial sites and to expand the implementation of Safewards to all public mental health services across Victoria together with a further pilot of the Safewards model at emergency departments and acute medical or surgical inpatient units in the later years of the program.
+In October 2016, the Victorian Managed Insurance Authority in partnership with The Office of the Chief Mental Health Nurse committed to a 4 year program to consolidate the implementation of Safewards in the trial sites and to expand the implementation of Safewards to all public mental health services across Victoria, with further trialing of the Safewards model at emergency departments, and acute medical or surgical inpatient units in the later years of the program.